 Batavia, OH 45103

-We encourage the use of E-Filing during this time as it is the quickest and easiest way to process recordings.
-We will update this page and our CountyFusion site with more information as it made available.
+Use of E-Filing during this time as it is the quickest and easiest way to process recordings.
 Click here for instructions on how to get started E-Filing: https://recorder.clermontcountyohio.gov/e-filing/

 Senior Services: All critical home-based are continuing to operate.
 These programs include Home Care, Meals-on-Wheels, Transportation, Adult Protective Services and Guardianship Investigations.
 The Lois Brown Dale Adult Day Services Welcome Center is closed to all customers.
 All non-critical home repairs are suspended.
 Contact Helen Fisher (firstname.lastname@example.org) if you have any questions.
 Lifelong Learning Centers, located at the Union Township Civic Center, Miami Township Civic Center and Bethel Woods, are closed until further notice.
 Staff may phone customers prior to your appointment, requesting information to help us better prepare for service.
 Those persons we serve are being asked to alert their case managers or specific departments (i.e. Transportation, Home Care, Meals-onWheels) if they are presenting any of the common symptoms, such as an elevated temperature, coughing, sneezing and/or shortness of breath.
 All seven senior housing communities operated by Clermont Senior Services are following precautionary guidelines and are not hosting events or activities in their respective community rooms.
 Further, there are limitations with regard to visits.
 All visitors are being required to sign in upon entering a facility.
 Call the property manager at the respective community for more information.
 All other currently operating services of Clermont Senior Services will continue for residents receiving services in the facilities (home care, transportation to medical appointments and meals-on-wheels).
 Clermont Senior Services is accepting donations and distributing items for/from an Emergency COVIC-19 Pantry, specifically intended to assist seniors in Clermont County during this crisis.
 Donations can be dropped off or picked up.
 For more specific locations and a list of priority items needed, please refer to our website, www.clermontseniors.com or call 513-724-1255.
 To assist supporting those seniors who regularly attend the CSS Adult Day Services Center, and to help deter social isolation, Senior Services has started a series of interactive online activities and entertainment.
 Families and customers are contacted and advised of the availability of the opportunity and given instructions on accessing through Zoom.
 Extending efforts to assist well and active seniors with social isolation, programming at the Lifelong Learning Centers is being provided in the same manner.
 Senior Services is also teaming up with the University of Cincinnati-Clermont and links to available learning opportunities can be found at www.clermontseniors.com or by calling the Union Township Lifelong Learning Center at 947-7344.
 Anyone with questions may call Senior Services at 724-1255.